Our purpose is to spread the Good News.

 FUMC has joined with the Gulf Coast Regional Blood Center in saving lives through their Commit for Life program.
 Gulf Coast needs 1,000 units of blood per day to fulfill the needs for the 26 counties they cover.

-We would like to invite you to come donate and be a part of our program.
 Our drives are held in the comfort of our church on Sunday mornings from 8 AM to12:30 PM.
 Sign-ups for donations are held in advance but walk-ins are welcome as well.

 Seafarer Box Collection